Our Services

-At Conspiracy Solicitors, we specialise in all aspects of drugs offences from the least serious, which are dealt with in the Magistrates Court, to the most serious offences which are tried in the Crown Court.
+At Conspiracy Solicitors, we specialise in all aspects of drug offences, from the least serious, which are dealt with in the Magistrates Court, to the most serious, which are tried in the Crown Court.

-We are repeatedly asked to assist clients who have already, at some time during the course of an investigation or Court proceedings, instructed solicitors but are for whatever reason not happy with their representation.
-We are used to dealing with such enquiries and advising as to the transfer of a case from previous solicitors to this practice.
-We believe that it is important for a client to feel confident in their legal representation and feel that their drug case lawyer is doing everything he or she can to assist.
+We are repeatedly asked to assist clients who have already instructed solicitors at some point during an investigation or Court proceedings but are, for whatever reason, not happy with their representation.
+We are used to dealing with such enquiries and advising as to transferring a case from previous solicitors to this practice.
+We believe that it is important for a client to feel confident in their legal representation and feel that their drug offences solicitor is doing everything he or she can to assist.

 Take a look at our guide to transferring your case to Conspiracy Solicitors.